Open notebook, laptop and pen on desk, planning a virtual assistant hire

 The first 7 days set the trajectory.
 Here’s the minimum viable onboarding that works:

 • Day 1: Welcome call (30 min).
 Share access to your tools, intro to your business, walk through the scoping doc.
-Send your VA a short Loom of you doing 2–3 of the tasks they’ll own.
+Send your VA a short Loom of you doing 2 to 3 of the tasks they’ll own.

-• Day 2–3: VA shadows by doing low-risk tasks (formatting a doc, drafting an email you review before sending).
+• Day 2 to 3: VA shadows by doing low-risk tasks (formatting a doc, drafting an email you review before sending).
 You give same-day feedback on tone and approach.

 • End of week 1: Honest 1-on-1.
 What’s clear, what’s not, what tools need access, what process needs documentation.